allenxiang/KafkaOffsetMonitor/README.md

 The arguments are:

-- **offsetStorage** valid options are ''zookeeper'', ''kafka'' or ''storm''.
-Anything else falls back to ''zookeeper''
-- **zk** the ZooKeeper hosts
 - **port** on what port will the app be available
 - **refresh** how often should the app refresh and store a point in the DB
 - **retain** how long should points be kept in the DB
 - **dbName** where to store the history (default 'offsetapp')
 - **kafkaOffsetForceFromStart** only applies to ''kafka'' format.
 Force KafkaOffsetMonitor to scan the commit messages from start (see notes below)
-- **stormZKOffsetBase** only applies to ''storm'' format.
-Change the offset storage base in zookeeper, default to ''/stormconsumers'' (see notes below)
 - **pluginsArgs** additional arguments used by extensions (see below)

 Special Notes on Kafka Format